ShreyPaharia/SnapNFT/README.md

 ### Zora

 - Using Zora contracts to mint zNFTs.
 We set the store contentHash and metadataHash.
 Also, we set the ask by the creator for anyone to buy this NFT on the platform.

+### Superfluid

+- Instead of buying, users can decide to rent the NFT for a short period to just click a picture and post it.
+This is handled through superfluid stream.

 ### Textile

 - Using textile to store all the required files including png, javascript, json etc. These files are encrypted and the user can change these files to update the NFT.